Skip to content

 • Community of coding-tool integrations is smaller — less likely to be the default in Cursor / Cline

-The geopolitical / data-residency consideration is real.
-DeepSeek’s API is operated from China; your code prompts go through that infrastructure.
-For many engineers and teams this is a non-issue.
-For regulated industries, US-government-adjacent work, or teams with explicit non-China-cloud policies, it’s a deal-breaker.
+The geopolitical and data-residency consideration is real.
+DeepSeek’s API is operated from China; your code prompts route through that infrastructure.
+For many engineers this is a non-issue.
+For regulated industries, US-government-adjacent work, or teams with explicit non-China-cloud policies, it is a deal-breaker.
+GosuCoder lands on the practical middle ground in his review: don’t put proprietary code, API keys, or anything sensitive through any hosted LLM regardless of jurisdiction.
+Treat code as code; treat secrets as something the model never sees.

 How to actually use it

-The simplest entry point: OpenRouter (or DeepSeek’s own API) lets you swap DeepSeek V3 in wherever you currently use Claude or GPT.
-The API is OpenAI-compatible.
+The simplest entry point: OpenRouter (or DeepSeek’s own API) lets you swap V3 in wherever you currently use Claude or GPT — the API is OpenAI-compatible.

 Practical patterns: